-Yesterday, Google released a document on upcoming Mobile First Indexing change that Google has already started rolling out.
+Yesterday, Google released a document on the upcoming Mobile First Indexing change that Google has already started rolling out.
 With the update, Google sets to prioritize the indexing of mobile websites over desktop websites.
-That means, now onward, mobile websites will be considered first for ranking signals by the search giant.
+That means, from now onward, mobile websites will be considered first for ranking signals by the search giant.

 Google's Product Manager Doantam Phan confirmed that the update has already entered the testing phase within the mobile search results.